 An MBA is a program for graduate students that prepares them to take on leadership roles in business.
 It mixes classroom lessons with practical experiences to help students build strong management and leadership skills.

 Students have the option to specialize in areas such as Finance, Marketing, Human Resources, Operations, International Business, Business Analytics, and Entrepreneurship.
-In the first year, students learn basics such as accounting, how to operate business, economics and communication skills for the world of business.
-By the second year, they come in more advanced classes and choose electives that capture their interest.
+In the first year, students learn basics such as accounting, how to operate a business, economics, and communication skills for the world of business.
+By the second year, they come into more advanced classes and choose electives that capture their interest.

 Students get real-world experience through case studies, group projects, internships, talking with industry pros, and live business simulations.
 Many programs also bring in guest speakers, arrange study tours, and hold workshops.
 This practical experience helps students see how businesses really work and gets them ready for future challenges in the corporate world.